pharrisee/TheFrontLinuxServerInfo/README.md

 cp -rv $HOME/.local/share/Steam/steamcmd/linux32/steamapps/content/app_2334200/depot_2334201/* $SERVERDIR
 ```

 You must change `$SERVERDIR` to point at where you want the server to live.
+The actual place doesn't have to be within the normal structure of a Steam install, I prefer to keep mine separate as the game doesn't care too much where it is.

-Run this script, and you should have a folder in the place specified as `$SERVERDIR`.
+Run this script, and you should have a folder in the place specified as `$SERVERDIR` containing the game files.

 ### Starting the server